rtroncosogar/consensysInterview/README.md

 # ConsensysInterview
-There is my personal python snipet that was required from Viant Team
+Here is my personal python snipet that was required from Viant Team

-## What does this code?
+## What does this code do?

 This code it's a python script that returns the transaction Hash and the Blockhash where the contract was created, you just need to provide the contract address and a valid infura API Secret.